dibollinger/amcduke32/README.md

 Usage: `definesoundv <soundID> <filename> <pitch_lower> <pitch_upper> <priority> <flags> <distance> <volume>`

 Variant of the [definesound](https://wiki.eduke32.com/wiki/Definesound) command, with an added parameter to change the sound's actual volume.

+__Note: Since this command was added, the original command has been updated to also support volume adjustments.
+This command is kept for backwards-compatibility.__

 Defines a sound and assigns various properties to it.
 The maximum number of sounds that can be defined is 16384.